Straight to the Point

 Why We're the Experts

-• Irvin Lin is a food blogger and freelance writer who has written many reviews for Serious Eats, including stand mixers, half-sheet pans, and bowl scrapers
+- Irvin Lin is a food blogger and writer who has been reviewing kitchen gear for Serious Eats for years.
+His reviews include stand mixers, half-sheet pans, and bowl scrapers.

-• For this review, we examined how well each rack fit into our favorite Nordic Ware Natural Aluminum Half Sheet pan, then baked cookies and let them cool on each rack.
-We then used a slotted fish spatula and a silicone turner to remove the cookies, examined their undersides for indents, and washed each rack by hand.
-We also weighed each rack down with 17 pounds of products (rice, sugar, and flour) to mimic the weight of a turkey.
+- For this review, Irvin examined how well each rack fit into our favorite Nordic Ware Natural Aluminum Half Sheet pans, then baked cookies and let them cool on each rack.
+He also weighed each half-sheet rack with rice, flour, and sugar, to test their durability.
+He also tested quarter-sheet pan-sized cooling racks.